vrypan/farma/README.md

 Make sure you save the private key.
 The key is used to sign API requests, and you will need it even if you are using the CLI commands (they actually use the API under the hood)

-If you are ok with it being in plain text in the config file, use `farma config set key.private <private_key>` to save it there.

-Alternatively, you can `export FARMA_KEY_PRIVATE=<private_key>` to avoid haveing to pass it manually to the following commands.

 ## 3. Start the server
 Start the farma server: `farma server`